GroundSet: A Cadastral-Grounded Dataset for Spatial Understanding with Vector Data: Data

 The high granularity of cadastral metadata required semantic simplification for an effective learning.
 Subtypes lacking distinctive visual features (e.g., \textit{primary} vs. \textit{high school}, \textit{shrubby} vs. \textit{herbaceous heath}) were aggregated into their super-categories (e.g., \textit{School}, \textit{Vegetation}).
 Conversely, visually distinct functional categories (e.g., \textit{hospitals}, \textit{greenhouses}) were retained.

 The resulting label space is hierarchical and not mutually exclusive.
 A query for a generic parent class (e.g., \textit{Building}) must accept all valid subtypes (e.g., \textit{church}, \textit{train station}) as positive instances.
 To address this, we release a comprehensive taxonomy to guide training and evaluation.
-More details in the Appendix.